livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 - Using synonyms in place of canonical object type names in normative requirements.
 - Using the same word to refer to two different concepts, even if context appears clear.

+### 4.3 Naming conventions

+snake_case is lowercase ASCII text with underscores used to separate words.

 ## 5. System and runtime terms

-### 5.1 Node

-A node is a single running 2WAY backend instance with its own local persistent state.

-Properties:

-- A node assigns and maintains its own monotonic ordering for local accepted writes.
-- A node enforces validation and authorization for all accepted mutations.
-- A node may participate in sync with peers.

-A node is not defined as a cluster, shard, or externally managed service.

-### 5.2 Backend
+### 5.1 Backend

-The backend is the trusted local execution environment that hosts managers and services and exposes interfaces to frontend apps.
+The backend is the trusted local execution environment that hosts system logic and exposes interfaces to external clients.

 Trust boundary:

 - The backend is trusted to enforce all validation and access control rules defined by this repository.
-- Frontend apps are not trusted by default.
+- External clients are not trusted by default.

+### 5.2 Manager

+A manager is a backend component that owns a narrow, explicit responsibility and exposes a stable interface for that responsibility.

+Constraints:

+- Managers are the only backend components permitted to perform their responsibility directly.
+- Write paths that mutate persisted state are mediated by the backend write pipeline as defined by the architecture specifications.

+This file does not define manager APIs.

+### 5.3 Service

+A service is backend resident logic that implements scoped or system behavior using managers.

+Constraints:

+- A service does not bypass manager enforced rules.
+- A service is constrained by validation and authorization rules for the objects it attempts to create or mutate.

+### 5.4 Frontend

+The frontend is any external client surface that initiates requests into the backend, including user facing apps, automation clients, and integration tooling.

+Constraints:

+- Frontend inputs are untrusted until validated by the backend.
+- Frontend behavior does not define or override backend rules.

-### 5.3 Frontend app
+### 5.5 Frontend app

 A frontend app is a user facing application that interacts with the backend only through the backend's exposed interfaces.